PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Own solutions for some service like digital signing from multiple of services.
-This way increases chance of using service that does not does enough for it's security and privacy.
+* Own solutions for some service like digital signing from multiple of entities.
+This way increases a chance of using service that does not does enough for it's security and privacy.
 ```

 ```